 California Pizza – This is one of the few pizza joints in Magong.
 Look for the green building with a large orange/red California Pizza sign on the corner of YángMíng and WénLín Road.
 It’s just opposite a large temple and hard to miss.
 The pizza is good but comes Taiwanese style so be sure to let them know how you like it i.e. no corn or fish flakes!
 They have meal deals and a few of the staff speak a little English.

-Panda Café - A popular place that serves pasta, rice, sandwiches and other tasty meals.
+Panda Café – A popular place that serves pasta, rice risotto, sandwiches and other tasty meals.
 They make great coffee and also sell their own roasted beans from around the world.
 This is the place to get your organic beans from El Salvador!

-Liquid Sports Café – Specializes in a variety of risotto and pasta and is popular with locals and visitors.
+Liquid Sports Café – Claims to be popular with the foreign community and specializes in a variety of risotto and pasta.
 Look for the big blue Liquid Sports sign across from the badminton hall on MínShēng Road.
 For group bookings call 06 9260361.
-Opening hours are 11am – 2pm, 5pm – 8pm Tuesday – Sunday (closed on Monday).
+Opening hours are 11am – 2pm, 5pm – 8pm Tuesday – Sunday (closed on Mondays).

-10元 Sushi - A nice take-away sushi bar on GuāngFù Road that offers more than twenty kinds of sushi, all priced at NT$10.
-Look for the sushi sign near the corner of GuāngFù Road and CháoYáng Road.
+Curry Place – A simple Taiwanese/Japanese style curry restaurant on GuāngFù Road that offers a large variety of curry and rice dishes.
+Look for the curry photos in the window near the corner of GuāngFù Road and CháoYáng Road.

 Breakfast Street – This is not an actual restaurant, rather a narrow lane of random shops and hole-in-the-wall style eateries, serving a whole range of local breakfast food.